 - Cover letters

 - Teaching materials

 What should I do if I need to cancel?

 If you need to cancel an appointment, please do so as soon as possible.
 30 minutes before the appointment start time, you will no longer be able to cancel the appointment.
 If you do not arrive at a scheduled appointment, you will be marked as a “no show.”
 Three no-shows will block you from the scheduling system.

 Why won’t the system allow me to cancel my appointment?

-The system will not allow writers to cancel appointments within six hours of the meeting time.
-If you must cancel an appointment within that time period, please email firstname.lastname@example.org to inform your tutor.
+The system will not allow writers to cancel appointments within 30 minutes of the meeting time.
+If you must cancel an appointment within that time period, please email firstname.lastname@example.org (or the consultant directly) to inform your consultant.

 The Writing Resource is closed during finals week.
 We wish you the best of luck!

 - Thesis and Dissertation Support Services, University of Iowa Graduate College

 The Graduate College offers thesis and dissertation support services for students.
 Support staff will answer questions related to formatting requirements and guide you through Microsoft Word features to construct your manuscript.